b-cubed-eu/documentation/dev-guide/r-functions.md

 However, using functions is not without its pitfalls.
 But many issues can be avoided by sticking to some ground rules:

-Functions need to be self-contained, the reasoning behind is explained well in the section "writing functions" in [BES (2019)][bes_2019].
+Functions need to be self-contained, the reasoning behind is explained well in the section "writing functions" in the British Ecological Society [guide on reproducible code](https://www.britishecologicalsociety.org/wp-content/uploads/2019/06/BES-Guide-Reproducible-Code-2019.pdf).
 Practically this means:

 - A function SHOULD NOT rely on data from outside of the function whenever possible.
 - A function SHOULD NOT manipulate data outside of the function, thus it MUST NOT make changes to objects in the global environment.
 If you are importing data from the system to R, return an object rather than modifying the global environment (as is also explained in the [tidyverse style guide](https://style.tidyverse.org/functions.html)).
 - If it is necessary to make changes to data outside of the function, create a new file rather than making changes to an existing one.
 Functions that create new files MUST make this clear in their name, a good example is starting the function with write, for example `write_csv()` from [readr](https://readr.tidyverse.org/).

 Keeping your functions separate from analysis code can improve the readability of the analysis, and ease the maintenance of the functions.
 It is considered best practice to place every function in its own .R file, and to name this file after the function.
-As described in the [R packages book](https://r-pkgs.org/code.html#sec-code-organising) ([Wickham & Bryan 2023][wickham_bryan_2023]).
+As described in the [R Packages book](https://r-pkgs.org/code.html#sec-code-organising).
 You can create such a file using:

 ```r
 usethis::use_r("function-name")